josecannete/josecannete.github.io/content/authors/admin/_index.md

 Hello!

 I'm José.
 I'm currently working on my master's thesis on Language Models for Spanish under the supervision of [Felipe Bravo-Márquez](https://felipebravom.com/).
-I'm also working part-time as Machine Learning Engineer at [CENIA](https://cenia.cl).

 I'm member of the [ReLeLa](https://relela.com/) research group at [DCC UChile](https://dcc.uchile.cl) and my research interests include Artificial Intelligence and how to handle and optimize these systems for production environments.